desdelgado/rheology-data-toolkit/README.md

 This package is meant to help users process their rheology data into an HDF5 file that can be uploaded to the [Materials Data Facility](https://materialsdatafacility.org/).
 The rheodata package contains `extractors` that are instrument specific.
-Currently the list of supported extractors is:
+Currently the list of supported extractors are:

 * Anton Paar MCR302